Is your child ready?

 Firstly I need to cover the all-important question of ‘why ‘and shed some light on your child’s biological changes and their sleep requirements.

-Most toddlers drop their day nap anywhere between 2yrs 3 months and 2yrs 9 months but typically most start to show sign of readiness around 2 ½ years.
+Most toddlers drop their day nap anywhere between 2 years 3 months and 2 years 9 months but typically most start to show sign of readiness around 2 ½ years.
 Be warned it can suddenly happen when you least expect it and things can sometimes change overnight.

 Here are some typical signs your toddler is ready:

-If your child has been consistently experiencing any of these signs for more than 3-4 weeks, it’s a sure sign your child is ready and you will need to start implementing some changes.
+If your child has consistently been experiencing any of these signs for more than 2 weeks, it’s likely they are ready for some adjustments to their day nap.

 Here is a simple manageable guide that works well: